We asked for your views

 During the public feedback period from 1-29 April, a total of 255 people and organisations shared their views on whether our Council should reduce its summer kerbside service on the eastern seaboard from twice weekly to once weekly.

-Our Council is now going through the feedback before reporting the findings to Councillors and the Mayor when they next meet on 20 May.
+Our Council went through the feedback and reported the findings to our elected Councillors and Mayor on 20 May.

-- On Tuesday 20 May, our elected Council will meet to consider all the feedback we've received before they come to a final decision.
+- On Tuesday 20 May, our elected Council met to consider all the feedback received before coming to a final decision.
+After reviewing feedback and analysing kerbside collection volumes, Council decided to cut the second weekly pick up of rubbish and glass in our east coast communities during the peak summer period.

-- On Tuesday 24 June, our draft Annual Plan is scheduled to be adopted at our Council meeting.
+- On Tuesday 24 June, our final 2025/26 Annual Plan was adopted at our Council meeting and can be read on this page.